benjisho/asc606-pdf-parser/README.md

 ## Directory Structure

-- `pdf_files_to_parse/`: Directory containing the PDF files to be processed.
+- `pdf_files_to_parse/`: Directory containing PDF files to process.
-- `output_files/`: Directory where the extracted summaries will be saved.
+- `output_files/`: Directory where extracted summaries are saved.

 ## Usage

-### Before Your Run the Code
+### Before You Run the Code

-1. Place all PDF files that you want to process in the `pdf_files_to_parse` directory.
+1. Place PDFs for processing in `pdf_files_to_parse`.
-2. Run the script as described in the "Usage" section.
+2. Run the script or use Docker commands below.
-3. Check the `output_files` directory for the generated text files containing summaries of the extracted information.
+3. Check `output_files` for generated text summaries.

 ### Command Line Arguments

-- You may add `--debug`: Enable detailed debug logging for troubleshooting purposes.
+- `--debug`: Enable detailed debug logging.

-### **Option 1** Running the Script regularly
+### Option 1: Running the Script Locally

-To run the script, execute the following command:
+To run the script directly:

 ```bash
 python ./asc606-pdf-parser-app/asc606-pdf-parser.py
 ```

-If you want to enable detailed debug logging, use:
+With debug logging:

 ```bash
 python ./asc606-pdf-parser-app/asc606-pdf-parser.py --debug
 ```

-The script will process all PDF files in the `pdf_files_to_parse` directory and save the summary outputs to the `output_files` directory.
+The script will process PDFs in `pdf_files_to_parse` and output summaries to `output_files`.

-### **Option 2** Using Docker
+### Option 2: Running with Docker

-The Docker container for this project is accessible via Docker Hub.

-To run the pdf-parser container with Docker:
+To run the `pdf-parser` container alone:

 ```bash
 docker run --rm \